MaximTarovik-Reg/stockReplenishment/README.md

 This runs the application in the terminal, the product list will be printed out and the app will wait for your inputs.
 To run the app again simply rerun the command.

+## :heavy_check_mark: Tests

+A number of unit tests are implemented inside the project, they are stored in "functionsTest.js" and can be run with the following command in the project terminal:

+`npm run test`